 - Parmesan cheese.
 Provides a nutty and savory element to parmesan garlic chicken pasta.

 - Garnishes.
-Fresh parsley and red pepper flakes add some nice color and a hint of heat (feel free to omit the red pepper if you're not into the spice).
+Fresh parsley and red pepper flakes add some nice color and a hint of heat (feel free to omit the red pepper, or substitute it with a light sprinkle of paprika if you're not into the spice).

 How to Make Crockpot Garlic Parmesan Chicken Pasta